thib-s/orthogonium/README.md

 # Orthogonium: Improved implementations of orthogonal layers

-This library aims to centralize, standardize and improve methods to build orthogonal layers.
+This library aims to centralize, standardize and improve methods to build orthogonal layers, with a focus on convolutional layers .
 We noticed that a layer's implementation play a significant role in the final performance : a more efficient implementation allows larger networks and more training steps within the same compute budget.
 So our implementation differs from original papers in order to be faster, to consume less memory or more flexible.

-## our flagship: AOC
+## Our flagship: AOC

 AOC is a method that allows to build orthogonal convolutions with an explicit kernel, that support all features like stride, conv transposed,